Palm Desert Scene

 The Palm Desert Scene is a group of related bands and musicians from Palm Desert, California.
 Their hard rock sound – sometimes described as desert rock – contains elements of heavy metal, psychedelia, blues, punk, alternative, grunge, and other genres.
-It often features distinctive repetitive drum beats, a propensity for free-form jamming, and "trance-like" or "sludgy" grooves.
+It often features distinctive repetitive drum beats, a propensity for free-form jamming, and "sludgy" or "trance-like" grooves.
 The involved musicians often play in multiple bands simultaneously, and there is a high rate of collaboration between bands.
 The Palm Desert Scene is also notable for fostering stoner rock pioneers Kyuss.
 The term "stoner rock" is sometimes used interchangeably with the term "desert rock".
 However, not all Palm Desert scene bands are "stoner rock" and not all stoner rock bands sound exactly like those in Palm Desert.
 Palm Desert has been named by Blender magazine as "one of the top seven rock n' roll cities in America".

 History

 The scene evolved from various Palm Desert bands' (especially Yawning Man's) marijuana-driven instrumental jam sessions in the desert.
 It is largely known for its heavy, grinding riffs and association with the use of illicit substances, particularly marijuana, peyote, LSD, and magic mushrooms.
 These jam sessions inevitably contained some psychedelic rock influences.
-Possibly because of the scene's proximity to Mexico and Spanish speaking communities, there is a significant influence of Latin music on Palm Desert rock which is very evident with the El Miradors.
-Due in part to their roots as smalltime bar bands, many of the Palm Desert bands have strong blues elements in their music as well.

 Palm Desert bands built a large local following by frequently performing at bars and parties in and around the isolated towns of Southern California's desert areas.
 The band Kyuss, specifically, performed shows at desert parties known as "generator parties".
 These shows consisted of small crowds of people partying in the desert, beer drinking, drugs, and the use of gasoline-powered generators to provide electricity for the musical equipment.
 Kyuss and Queens of the Stone Age member Josh Homme commented that playing in the desert "was the shaping factor for [Kyuss]", noting that "there's no clubs here, so you can only play for free.
 If people don't like you, they'll tell you.
 You can't suck."